-A geo-professional shall meet the requirements of section1.7.1 as amended by QLDC's Land Development and Subdivision Code of Practice Part 1 And
+A geo-professional shall meet the requirements of section 1.7.1 as amended by QLDC's Land Development and Subdivision Code of Practice Part 1, as well as:

-- Modifications to the existing natural environment are to be minimised or avoided in order to preserve the existing landscape and habitat features as far as is practicable; - The resultant land forms for the completed subdivision are to provide for stable, safe landforms and access to these landforms for the proposed developments intended purpose. - Where landforms require specialist design assessment to satisfy the point above.
+- Ensure modifications to the existing natural environment are to be minimised or avoided in order to preserve the existing landscape and habitat features as far as is practicable; - Ensure the resultant land forms for the completed subdivision are to provide for stable, safe landforms and access to these landforms for the proposed developments intended purpose. - Where landforms require specialist design assessment to satisfy the point above.
 The landform design and construction compliance or limitations on the land forms post construction shall be adequately detailed and reported to council via a geotechnical completion report for inclusion on the landforms title or consent conditions to ensure landform conditions are adequately addressed in perpetuity.